SapienzaNLP/maverick-coref/README.md

 The weights of each model can be found in the [SapienzaNLP huggingface hub](https://huggingface.co/collections/sapienzanlp/maverick-coreference-resolution-66a750a50246fad8d9c7086a).
 To replicate any of the paper results,  download the weights.ckpt of a model from the its model card and follow the steps reported in the [Evaluate](#evaluate) section.

-E.G. to replicate the state of the art results of Maverick_mes on OntoNotes:
+E.G. to replicate the state of the art results of *Maverick_mes* on OntoNotes:
-- download the weights from [link](https://huggingface.co/sapienzanlp/maverick-mes-ontonotes/blob/main/weights.ckpt).
+- download the weights from [here](https://huggingface.co/sapienzanlp/maverick-mes-ontonotes/blob/main/weights.ckpt).
 - copy the local path to the weights in conf/evaluation/default_evaluation.yaml.
 - activate the project's conda environment.
 - run *python maverick/evaluate.py*